sjud/leptos_chat_app/steps/start.md

 lto = true
 ```
 Codegen units are parallel optimizations the rust compiler performs, telling it to use only 1 or in otherwords not to parralelize
 compilation can increase it's ability to optimize the code itself.
 LTO, link time optimization will try to optimize across crate boundries such as our dependencies.
 But, it makes compiling even slower.
+It's strongly recommended to set lto = true, and it's default for cargo leptos new projects.
+It reduces wasm binary size significantly.

 While we're thinking about release optimzations lets create a index.html file.